 Implied consent works on an "opt-out" basis.
 As a website owner that places cookies in a user's browser, this means it's acceptable for you to infer consent as long as the user doesn't actively say otherwise.

-As of 2020, three laws allow implied consent, and two of them are Canadian.
+Some laws allow implied consent, and two of them are Canadian.
 Specifically, these are Canada's Anti-Spam Legislation and the Personal Information Protection and Electronic Documents Act (PIPEDA), also from Canada.

 There are two laws, which demand active cookie consent.
 Both of them originated in, and are governed by, the EU.